nunziatodamino/nunziatodamino.github.io/content/Projects/Solid State Physics/Electron dynamics/Quasi-free electrons via the central equation in 1 dimension.md

 $$ k^2 \simeq |\bar {k}-\bar{G}|^2 $$

 For a specific value of the vector $\bar{G}$.
-Notice that this is [[Solid State Physics_buffer/Considerations on the Bragg scattering within a Bravais lattice|Bragg condition]], and is satisfied by $\bar{k}$ vectors at the edge of the first Brillouin zone.
+Notice that this is [[Projects/Solid State Physics/Crystal structures and bonds/Considerations on the Bragg scattering within a Bravais lattice|Bragg condition]], and is satisfied by $\bar{k}$ vectors at the edge of the first Brillouin zone.
 We conclude that the coefficients $C_{ k - G}=C_{k}$ and that they are the biggest, hence in the summation only these 2 survives.
 So we find them setting the relative central equations: